20jam/php-oop/readme.md

 ## Classes

 Classes are used to group the code that handles a certain topic into one place.
-There are properties and methods inside every class that can be defined with a keyword of `public` `private` or `protected`. [more on this here](#public-private-and-protected-keywords)
+It is a template for creating objects, providing initial values for state (properties/attributes) and implementations of behavior (methods.

 [See cheatsheet](./src/class.php)

 ## Objects

-**What can be seen as an object?**

-When you look at a person, you see the person as an object.
-And an object is defined by two components: attributes (properties) and behaviors (methods).
-A person has attributes, such as eye color, age, height, and so on.
-A person also has behaviors, such as walking, talking, breathing, and so a.
+A person can be seen as an object defined by two components: attributes (such as eye color, age, height) and behaviors (such as walking, talking, breathing).
 In its basic definition, an object is an entity that contains both data and behavior.

-**What are objects?**
+Each person is different in terms of there age and in how they walk or talk.
+But they all instance of a class that organize their attributes and behavior for example Human class.

-Objects are the building blocks of an OO program, they are basicly instances of a some class.
-A program that leverages OO stlye is basically a collection of objects.
-A class holds the behaviors (contained in methods) and data (properties) that are shared by all the objects that are created from it.
+In OOP, objects are the building blocks, they are instances of a some class.
+A program that leverages OO style is basically a collection of objects.
 The behavior of an object represents what the object can do and the data stored within an object represents the state of the object.

 [See cheatsheet](./src/class.php)

 ## $this Keyword

-`$this` keyword are used to interact with a class method or properties from within the class.
-Among different uses of this keyword, there is chaining methods and properties.
+`$this` keyword are used to interact with/refer to a class method or properties from within the class.
+Among different uses of `$this` keyword, there is chaining methods and properties.

 [See example](./src/chaining-with-this.php)